osherz19991/osherz19991/README.md

 # Hello, I'm Osher Zafar!

 ## About Me
-I am a passionate software developer with expertise in various technologies and platforms.
-I enjoy building innovative solutions and contributing to exciting projects.
+I am a passionate software developer with experience in a range of technologies and platforms.
+I enjoy building innovative solutions and contributing to meaningful projects.

 ## Skills
 <p align="center">